What are file servers?

 How do multiple users access a file server?

 As the main function of a file server is to be accessed by multiple users at the same time, features need to be in place to ensure that this runs smoothly.
-Within a file server there’s a few features that can control user access:
+Within a file server, there are a few features that control user access:

 The advantages of using file servers